• Home

 • Tips are not compulsory but appreciated

-Editor’s note: If you only want to go whale watching and do not want an extended sailing cruise then look into Raja and the Whales – this family-run company is highly recommended for ethical whale watching tours and adheres to international whale watching regulations.
+Editor’s note: If you only want to go on a responsible whale watching tour in Sri Lanka and do not want an extended sailing cruise then look into Raja and the Whales – this family-run company is highly recommended for ethical whale watching tours and adheres to international whale watching regulations.

 Breakfast aboard Sail Lanka in south Sri Lanka